 - If TreeConnect.Share.ForceSharedDelete is TRUE, the server MUST set FILE_SHARE_DELETE in the ShareAccess field. - If DesiredAccess is not equal to TreeConnect.MaximalAccess and TreeConnect.Share.ConnectSecurity is not empty, the server MUST perform as below: - Clear ACCESS_SYSTEM_SECURITY in DesiredAccess.
-If DesiredAccess is zero, the server MUST fail the request with STATUS ACCESS DENIED. - If Session.SecurityContext is empty, the server MUST fail the request with STATUS_ACCESS_DENIED. - The server MUST perform access check for the share in the underlying object store using the parameters Session.SecurityContext, TreeConnect.Share.ConnectSecurity and DesiredAccess.solid blue in the server MUST fail the request with STATUS ACCESS DENIED. - If TreeConnect.Share.ForceLevel2Oplock is TRUE, and RequestedOplockLevel is SMB2_OPLOCK_LEVEL_BATCH or SMB2_OPLOCK_LEVEL_EXCLUSIVE, the server SHOULD<302> set RequestedOplockLevel to SMB2_OPLOCK_LEVEL_II.
+If DesiredAccess is zero, the server MUST fail the request with STATUS ACCESS DENIED. - If Session.SecurityContext is empty, the server MUST fail the request with STATUS_ACCESS_DENIED. - The server MUST perform access check for the share in the underlying object store using the parameters Session.SecurityContext, TreeConnect.Share.ConnectSecurity and DesiredAccess.<a href="mailto:size-augustes-super-sup - If TreeConnect.Share.ForceLevel2Oplock is TRUE, and RequestedOplockLevel is SMB2_OPLOCK_LEVEL_BATCH or SMB2_OPLOCK_LEVEL_EXCLUSIVE, the server SHOULD<302> set RequestedOplockLevel to SMB2_OPLOCK_LEVEL_II.